rjbou/opam/master_changes.md

   * Remove `getconf` filtering [#6671 @rjbou]
   * Update/homogenise escaping `BASEDIR` using `printf` [#6671 @rjbou]
   * Homogenise here document usage [#6671 @rjbou]
+  * Add a new test for internal variables in opam file that are not in filters [#6659 @rjbou]

 ### Engine
   * Fix gcc < 14.3 bug on mingw i686 [#6624 @kit-ty-kate]